altomator/Gallica_dataviz/README.md

 >python3 SRU_prov.py
 ```

-(See the last section for an example of a graph.)
+(See the last section for an example.)

 ## Histogram by century